goldstack/goldstack/CONTRIBUTING.template.md

 When you generate a new project with Goldstack, this project will be linked to [packages published in NPM](https://www.npmjs.com/search?q=keywords:goldstack).
 The source code for these libraries is defined in [template-lib](https://github.com/goldstack/goldstack/tree/master/workspaces/templates-lib).

-If you want to make a change to one of the libraries and test it directly with your project, the easiest way is to combine your project with the Goldstack monorepo.
-For this, copy your generated project into the folder: `workspaces/generated`
+#### Copy your generated project into the folder: `workspaces/generated`

 ![](https://user-images.githubusercontent.com/1448524/155213397-2b67a16d-fb76-476e-bfcf-314903dcc046.png)

+It is important to place the generated project into the `workspaces/generated` folder since this is ignored by Git in the Goldstack monorepo.

 **Important**: After you have copied your generated project into the `workspaces/generated` folder, you need to _delete_ the following files/folders: `workspaces/generated/.yarn`, `workspaces/generated/.yarnrc.yml` and `workspaces/generated/yarn.lock`.